2 Clothing Care

 Or on the first day of your three week road trip, you spill coffee on your white tank top?
 You know the one, the central piece in half of the outfits you have planned.

 Or your luggage has gone to St. Louis and you’ve gone to St. Petersburg and you have to wear the same outfit for four days in a row?

 You could resort to drastic measures like going commando, hiding a stain with a jacket, or hunting down a store to buy an emergency outfit, but there’s a better solution: be prepared for anything.
 The Boy Scouts certainly have the right idea!

 Read on and get all the information to put together a quick and easy Clothing Care Kit you can tuck into your suitcase, carry-on, or any small corner of your road trip vehicle.
 This second post of the To-Go-Kit series has everything you need to keep your wardrobe looking its best while you’re traveling.

-There are some tips and ideas about where to shop for the components of a to-go kit in the early paragraphs of the first post in this series, Office-to-Go, which you can read here.
-I’ll provide links to the products I talk about, where available, to give you options, in the event you’re trying to put something together quickly and don’t have time to hunt for things.
+There are some tips and ideas about where to shop for the components of a to-go kit in the first post in this series, Office-to-Go, which you can read here.
+Where available, I’ll provide links to the products I talk about to give you options, in the event you’re trying to put something together quickly and don’t have time to hunt for things.
 You also may prefer the convenience of ordering from your couch while Netflixing and eating peanut butter M&Ms.